apache/druid/docs/api-reference/service-status-api.md

   ```
 </details>

-### Get process health
+### Get service health

 #### URL

 <code class="getAPI">GET</code> `/status/health`

-Retrieves the health of the Druid service.
-If online, it will always return a JSON object with the boolean `true` value, indicating that the service can receive API calls.
+Retrieves the health of the individual Druid service.
+If online, it will always return a boolean `true` value, indicating that the service can receive API calls.
 This endpoint is suitable for automated health checks.

 #### Responses